Jerod Haase

-Jerod Albert Haase (born April 1, 1974) is an American college basketball coach who is the head coach for Stanford Cardinal men's team of the Pac-12 Conference.
+Jerod Albert Haase (born April 1, 1974) is an American college basketball coach.
+He was the head coach for Stanford Cardinal men's team of the Pac-12 Conference from 2016 to 2024.
 Haase played college basketball at the University of California, Berkeley from 1992 to 1993, and then transferred to the University of Kansas to play under Roy Williams from 1994 to 1997.
 Haase was a Naismith and Wooden Award candidate while at Kansas.
 At Kansas, he only missed two games out of 101 and averaged 12.5 points per game, scoring 1,246 points over the span of his career.
 He was a member of the Big Eight all defensive team as a junior, and played at the World University Games in 1995.
 He then spent 13 years as an assistant under Williams at both Kansas and North Carolina before starting his own head coaching career.

 Early life

 Born and raised in South Lake Tahoe, California, Haase is one of five siblings, all of whom have played an intercollegiate sport.
 Haase played high school basketball with long time NBA executive Chris Grant, former general manager of the Cleveland Cavaliers, at South Tahoe High School.
 Haase and his South Tahoe High School team faced off against their larger rival Western High for the state title in consecutive years, with South Tahoe winning in Haase's senior year in one of the most notable contests in state basketball history.

 In Haase's junior year recruiters started to notice his ability, and he was invited to many college showcase camps.
 Haase attended the Stanford High Potential Camp where he spent time with Stanford guard Kenny Ammon honing his skills and was named the camp MVP.
 Stanford was one of the first schools to show interest in Haase when he won the Nevada AAA Player of the Year, but during Haase's senior year the University of California, Berkeley expressed major interest in Haase along with former NBA player and current NBA coach Jason Kidd.
 Haase signed a letter of intent to play for California before his senior season of high school because of the proximity to his home, and he wanted to play in a major conference.